 That very same year, news from inside broke that the company tried going public.
 Unfortunately, investors weren’t comfortable with the company’s extreme cash burn and its lagging path to profitability.

 As a result, HelloFresh decided to raise another round of funding.
-The company furthermore worked on improving its operational metrics and hired more experienced executives.
+The company also worked on improving its operational metrics and hired more experienced executives.
 Additionally, the company decided to raise minimum wages to $13, leading to higher employee satisfaction and less turnover.

 In the meantime, the meal kit industry began its consolidation.
 Its competitors were either brought out by larger players such as supermarket chain Albertsons or simply saw their sales volumes decline (for instance Blue Apron).